 Should you see or know of something that is not right for children at an early childhood service please speak up.

-All licensed early childhood services must have the temperature safely and effectively kept above 16 degrees at 500mm above the floor while children are attending.
-Indoor temperature may be naturally are artificially controlled.
+The indoor room temperature must be at least 16 degrees at 500mm above the floor while children are attending.
+Indoor temperature may be naturally or artificially controlled.